Varroa mite – current situation

 Victorian Varroa control area order was removed effective 11 September 2025

-Agriculture Victoria removed the statewide order declaring a control area in relation to Varroosis that was put in place to manage the spread of Varroa destructor in Victoria.
+Agriculture Victoria removed the statewide order declaring a control area in relation to Varroosis (the infestation of honeybees with Varroa).
+The control area was put in place to manage the spread of Varroa destructor in Victoria.

-This reduction in regulatory burden supports business continuity for beekeepers seeking to introduce bees and hives into Victoria from jurisdictions where Varroa is present and further support access to pollination services for growers.
+Beekeepers seeking to bring bees and hives into Victoria from jurisdictions where Varroa is present are no longer subject to statewide movement controls.
+This further supports access to pollination services for growers.

-In order to manage the biosecurity risks posed by the introduction of bees and hives from apiaries without an adequate Varroa management plan, the existing health certification system has been updated to incorporate Varroa-related conditions.
+The existing health certification system has been updated to include conditions relating to Varroa mite.
+This is to manage the biosecurity risks posed by the introduction of bees and hives from apiaries without an adequate Varroa management plan.

 What this means for beekeepers from 11 September 2025